 Learn to Listen to Yourself

-Life is going to look very different now, you are no longer in an abusive relationship, but you’ve got to go through the healing process.
+Life will look very different now, you are no longer in an abusive relationship, but you’ve got to go through the healing process.

 Healing is difficult, there are going to be times when the pain feels worse than when the injury was inflicted.

-But remember, things always get worse before they get better, and there is always sunshine after the rain.
-But you must decide to throw off the victim mentality and see yourself as a victorious instead.
+But you must decide to throw off the victim mentality and see yourself as victorious instead.